NasimMahdinazhad/Data-Analysis-Portfolio/README.md

 # Nasim Mahdinazhad - Data-Analysis-Portfolio
 ## About
-Hi, I'm Nasim!

 I have an analytical background in linguistic data science and a strong foundation in language technology.
-I’m currently completing a vocational training program in Data Analytics and have developed a deep passion for using data to uncover meaningful insights.
+Currently completing a vocational training program in Data Analytics, I’ve developed a deep interest in using data to uncover insights and support informed decision-making.

-Throughout my academic and earlier professional journey, I’ve developed the ability to work with complex datasets, identify patterns, and extract actionable outputs.
-My experience includes advanced statistical analysis and data modeling; the skills I’m eager to apply in a role as an entry-level data analyst.
+My portfolio highlights hands-on projects in exploratory data analysis and machine learning, using Python, R, and SQL for data manipulation, and tools like Seaborn, Matplotlib, and Tableau for visualization.
+I enjoy working with complex datasets, applying statistical methods and models, and turning data into clear, actionable insights.

-Outside of structured learning, I enjoy exploring new tools and methodologies in the data space.
-I’m passionate about continuous learning and thrive in both collaborative environments and independent projects.
+Outside of structured learning, I actively explore new tools and techniques in the data space.
+I’m passionate about continuous learning and thrive in both independent and collaborative environments.

-This repository is a space to share projects, demonstrate skills, and document my learning journey in data analytics.
+This repository is a work in progress — I’m actively building it to reflect my skills, share projects, and document my learning journey in data analytics.

 ## Table of Contents
 - [About](#about)